100 metres: Climatic conditions

 Furthermore, sprint athletes perform a better run at high altitudes because of the thinner air, which provides less air resistance.
 In theory, the thinner air would also make breathing slightly more difficult (due to the partial pressure of oxygen being lower), but this difference is negligible for sprint distances where all the oxygen needed for the short dash is already in the muscles and bloodstream when the race starts.
 While there are no limitations on altitude, performances made at altitudes greater than 1000 m above sea level are marked with an "A".

-10-second barrier
+10-second and 11-second barriers

 The 10-second mark had been widely considered a barrier for the 100 metres in men's sprinting.
 The first man to break the 10 second barrier with automatic timing was Jim Hines at the 1968 Summer Olympics.
-Since then, numerous sprinters have run faster than 10 seconds.
+Since then, more than 200 sprinters have run faster than 10 seconds.
+Similarly, 11 seconds is considered the standard for female athletes.
+The first woman to go under 11 seconds was Marlies Göhr in 1977.